isgasho/xs/README.md

-'hkexsh' (HerraduraKyberEx shell) is a golang implementation of a simple remote shell client and server, similar in role to ssh, offering encrypted interactive and non-interactive sessions as well as file copying.
+'hkexsh' (HerraduraKyberEx shell) is a golang implementation of a simple remote shell client and server, similar in role to ssh, offering encrypted interactive and non-interactive sessions, file copying and tunnels.

 The client and server programs (hkexsh and hkexshd) use a mostly drop-in replacement for golang's standard golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept()